Mirsario/KingArthursGold_Juggernaut/README.md

 ![Img](https://i.imgur.com/Hc8ElCj.png)

 # What's this?!
 Juggernaut is an asymmetrical team deathmatch gamemode for [King Arthur's Gold](https://store.steampowered.com/app/219830/King_Arthurs_Gold/), where evil giants with hammers throw grandpas at knights.
+Originally made in 2016, with source code only partially cleaned up.

 # How do I play this?
 There might be a juggernaut server online in KAG's server browser.
 If not, then..